albarji/mixture-of-diffusers/README.md

 This repository holds various scripts and tools implementing a method for integrating a mixture of different diffusion processes collaborating to generate a single image.
 Each diffuser focuses on a particular region on the image, taking into account boundary effects to promote a smooth blending.

+If you prefer a more user friendly graphical interface to use this algorithm, I recommend trying the [Tiled Diffusion & VAE](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111) plugin developed by pkuliyi2015 for [AUTOMATIC1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ## Motivation

 Current image generation methods, such as Stable Diffusion, struggle to position objects at specific locations.
 While the content of the generated image (somewhat) reflects the objects present in the prompt, it is difficult to frame the prompt in a way that creates an specific composition.
 For instance, take a prompt expressing a complex composition such as